 We store depleted uranium generated from our operations at the Paducah and Portsmouth GDPs and accrue estimated costs for its future disposition.
 We anticipate that we will send most or all of our depleted uranium to DOE for disposition unless a more economic disposal option becomes available.
 DOE is constructing facilities at the Paducah and Portsmouth GDPs to process large quantities of depleted uranium owned by DOE.
 Under federal law, DOE would also process our depleted uranium if we provided it to DOE for disposal.
 If we were to dispose of our depleted uranium in this way, we would be required to reimburse DOE for the related costs of disposing of our depleted uranium, including our pro rata share of DOE's capital costs.
-Processing DOE's depleted uranium disposition is dependent upon the volume of depleted uranium that we generate and estimated processing, transportation and disposal costs.
+Processing DOE's depleted uranium is expected to take about 25 years.
+The timing of the disposal of our depleted uranium has not been determined.
+The long-term liability for depleted uranium disposition is dependent upon the volume of depleted uranium that we generate and estimated processing, transportation and disposal costs.
 Our estimate of the unit disposal cost is based primarily on estimated cost data obtained from DOE without consideration given to contingencies or reserves, and was increased by 9% in the second quarter of 2009.
 The NRC requires that we guarantee the disposition of our depleted uranium with financial assurance (refer to "Liquidity and Capital Resources - Financial Assurance and Related Liabilities").
 Our estimate of the unit disposition cost for financial assurance purposes, which includes contingencies and other potential costs as required by the NRC.
 Our estimated cost and accrued liability, as well as financial assurance we provide for the disposition of depleted uranium, are subject to change as additional information becomes available.